MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 The SSO API also works in [task modules](../../../task-modules-and-cards/what-are-task-modules.md) that embed web content.

 > [!NOTE]
 > Tabs are Teams-aware web pages.
-To enable SSO in a web page hosted inside a tab, add [Teams Javascript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), and call `microsoftTeams.initialize()`.
-Once you've initialized Microsoft Teams, call `microsoftTeams.getAuthToken()`, which will get the access token for your app.
+To enable SSO in a web-page hosted inside a tab, add [Teams Javascript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), and call `microsoftTeams.initialize()`.
+Once you've initialized Microsoft Teams, call `microsoftTeams.getAuthToken()` to get the access token for your app.

 To achieve Teams SSO, you must configure your app to enable SSO for authenticating and authorizing your users.